 Cordless leaf blower reviews

-BLACK & DECKER LSW40C – Best for small jobs
+BLACK & DECKER LSW40C – Good for small jobs

 The Black & Decker cordless leaf blower is a great choice for small jobs.
 It is super light and compact, being easy to control and maneuver.